polyseam/cndi/docs/walkthroughs/gcp/airflow-tls.md

 ![GCP instances dashboard](/docs/walkthroughs/gcp/img/gcp-instances-ui.png)

-Go to the Argocd domain URL that you specified in the interactive prompt
+Go to the ArgoCD domain URL that you specified in the interactive prompt

 ![Argocd UI](/docs/walkthroughs/aws/img/argocd-ui-0.png)

-You should now see a login page for Argocd, you will need the username is `admin` and the password which is the value of the ARGOCD_ADMIN_PASSWORD in the .env located in your CNDI project folder
+You should now see a login page for Argocd, you will need the username is `admin` and the password which is the value of the `ARGOCD_ADMIN_PASSWORD` in the `.env` located in your CNDI project folder

 ![.env file](/docs/walkthroughs/aws/img/argocd-admin-password.png)